BRINGING YOUR DESIGN TO LIGHT

 What is calling you at this time?

 Our world desperately needs your gifts!
 This is what makes it imperative that you live your purpose.
 Pay attention to what will not leave you alone.
-Living your purpose is not just for your sake, although that is important, but it is also for the world’s sake.
+Living your purpose is not just for your sake, though that is important, but also for the world’s sake.
 Because each one of us contains a unique piece of the creative genius behind this world’s design, every human being’s participation is required.
 Therefore, understand that being who you are is everything.
 Your divine assignment is meant to be a force for the evolution of this world; it is effective only to the extent that you are living your purpose.

 The soul is that part of you that never dies and is re-birthed into incarnation after incarnation.
 The soul is the part of you that was made by the Creator Source, which is of the Creator Source, and is the Creator Source.
 Your soul is your portal back to God, it is your piece of God, and it is what makes you God.
 It is your unique experiences, contributions, mistakes and insights that inspire and teach God and the Universe, and cause them to expand.